xd2287/transformers/docs/source/en/model_doc/codegen.md

 This model was contributed by [Hiroaki Hayashi](https://huggingface.co/rooa).
 The original code can be found [here](https://github.com/salesforce/codegen).

+Checkpoints that can be loaded in this architecture are hosted on the Hub here: [codegen](https://huggingface.co/models?other=codegen)

 ## Checkpoint Naming

 * CodeGen model [checkpoints](https://huggingface.co/models?other=codegen) are available on different pre-training data with variable sizes.